srishmaulik/srishmaulik.github.io/README.md

 # Srish's Personal Website
-This is a personal website built using the Hack4Impact Starter Pack!
+This is a personal website.
 [Visit it Here!](https://srishmaulik.github.io)